 He died at the age of 91, active and intelligent to the last.

-As all three McCleland children attended the Herbert Hurd Primary School, it is interesting to note that The Chapman appears on their badge.
-As well one of their houses is called Chapman along with Weymouth, Kinnersley and Aubrey.
+As all three McCleland children attended Herbert Hurd Primary School, it is interesting to note that The Chapman appears on their badge.
+One of the houses is called Chapman with the others also named after 1820 settler transports: Weymouth, Kennersley and Aubrey.

 Port Elizabeth: A Social Chronicle to the end of 1945 by Margaret Harradine (1996, E H Walton Packaging Pty Ltd, Port Elizabeth)